LitongYou/Hopscotch/README.md

 ### Description
 Hopscotch hashing combines the advantages of Cuckoo Hashing, Chained Hashing, and Linear probing.
-The main idea is as follows: There is a "base bucket" that is the bucket for all keys that falls on this index based on the hashed key.
-When key's collide, they are put as close to this bucket as possible (within a set range), and thus the algorithm utilizes the cached hierarchy of modern computers.
-All buckets contain a bitmap, which indicates which key's belongs to the bucket, this allows for faster retrieval and removal.
+The main idea is as follows: All hashed key's has an original bucket index.
+When key's collide, they are put as close to this bucket as possible (within a user-specified range), and thus the algorithm utilizes spacial locality.
+All buckets contain a bitmap, which indicates which keys belongs to an index, which allows for faster retrieval and removal of items.

 Here's how to add an item (as described in the original paper):